tassavarat/AirBnB_clone/README.md

 </p>

 ## Usage
+* All files are interpreted/compiled on Ubuntu 14.04 LTS using Python3 (version 3.4.3)
+* All code use the PEP 8 style (version 1.7.*)

-The console works in interactive mode:
+* The console works in interactive mode:
 ```
 $ ./console.py
 (hbnb) help